-The idea of being sedated for a surgery is understandably nerve-wracking.
+The idea of being sedated for surgery is understandably nerve-wracking.
 Will anesthesia make you confess your deepest secrets?
 Is it hard to wake up after surgery?
 Anesthesiologist John Meisinger, M.D., breaks down the facts you need to know prior to a procedure.

 1. Most patients meet their anesthesiologist pre-surgery